szfh/szfh.github.io/_posts/2020-8-2-is-hojbjerg-good.md

 ## Where he fits

-He appears in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
+He appears in a double pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
 This is not Ralph Hasenhüttl's first line of defence so off-ball contributions are similar.

 <center>
 <img src="{{site.baseurl}}/images/2020-8-2-is-hojbjerg-good/passes.jpg" width="100%">